-It was a wet Wednesday morning when Roots and Shoots the educational arm of JGIS launched its Plant for Hope project.
+It was a wet Wednesday morning when Roots & Shoots the educational arm of JGIS launched its Plant for Hope project.
 Who better to launch it then our eponymous founder, Dr Jane herself!
-A total of 45 teachers and 135 students who represent over 9 Roots and Shoots school groups to celebrate the event, and there was good turnout of the local Roots and Shoots community in Singapore.
+A total of 45 teachers and 135 students who represent over 9 Roots & Shoots school groups to celebrate the event, and there was good turnout of the local Roots & Shoots community in Singapore.

 As we waited for the arrival of Dr Jane Goodall, everyone was buzzing with excitement.
 Luckily the rain cleared just before her arrival!

 Jane Goodall finally arrived, accompanied by applause from the participants.
 Our local langur researchers, Andie and Sabrina, explained their work and latest findings to Dr Jane Goodall.

 Dr Jane gave a speech on her research and the importance she placed on tree planting.
 She reminded us about the importance of studying trees.
 It was only discovered recently that trees communicate with each other, so what else have we not discovered about trees?

 In her address to the participants, the president of Jane Goodall Institute, Dr Andie Ang, explained how tree planting contributed to helping our local wildlife, which included the Raffles Banded langurs.